On the computation of zone and double zone diagrams: A byproduct: topological properties of Voronoi cells

-In particular, the above conclusion holds when all the above assumptions hold with the exception of the distance attainment one but instead $(X,d)$ is proper and both $P$ and $A$ are closed. \end{prop} \begin{prop} Under the assumptions of Proposition ~\ref{prop:StrictInt} the following hold:

-\end{prop} The properties mentioned in Proposition ~\ref{prop:BoundaryInterior} have been essentially known for a long time before their present formulation (or before \cite[Lemma 6]{ImaiKawamuraMatousekReemTokuyamaCGTA}) at least in the case of point sites in certain finite dimensional spaces.
-But finding them in the formulation given in Proposition ~\ref{prop:BoundaryInterior} does not seem to be an easy task (no such a formulation has been found).
+and consequently, $\Int(\bisect(P,A))=\emptyset$, that is, the bisector between $P$ and $A$ cannot be ``fat''. \end{thm} Theorem \bref{thm:BoundaryInterior} generalizes a few results: \cite[p.\,111]{CMRS1993} (which refers to \cite{Mazon1992}) in which the setting is $\R^2$ with point sites and a strictly convex norm, \cite[Theorem 2]{Wilker1975jour} (finite dimensional Euclidean spaces with sites having disjoint closures), and \cite[Lemma 6]{ImaiKawamuraMatousekReemTokuyamaCGTA} (finite dimensional strictly convex normed spaces with disjoint closed sites).
+Its proof is inspired from a somewhat different proof of \cite[Lemma 6]{ImaiKawamuraMatousekReemTokuyamaCGTA} rather than directly from \cite[Lemma 6]{ImaiKawamuraMatousekReemTokuyamaCGTA}.
+A careful analysis of this second proof enabled us to generalize it to geodesic metric spaces having the geodesic inclusion property and actually to discover this class of spaces.

-In general, understanding bisectors, especially in high dimensions, is not a well explored area.
-But see e.g., \cite{CorbalanMazonRecio1996,Horvath2000,HorvathMartini2013, IKLM1995,Le1997,LevenSharir1987,Ma2000,MartiniSwanepoel2004} for several works discussing somewhat related properties of bisectors (either topological or combinatorial) in certain settings.
-Recently results similar to Proposition ~\ref{prop:BoundaryInterior} have been established in two cases.
-The first is in \cite{ReemVorStabilityNonUC2012}, where the setting is a general (possibly infinite dimensional) normed space assuming the distance to the sites is attained and assuming that the sites are aligned in a certain way with respect to the structure of the unit sphere of the space.
-The second case is for arbitrary sites satisfying $d(P,A)>0$ and located in infinite dimensional uniformly convex normed spaces \cite{ReemTopologicalPropertiesPreprint2013}.
+When the geodesic metric space does not have the geodesic inclusion property, then \beqref{eq:closure}--\beqref{eq:interior} can fail to hold and the bisector can be fat even in simple setting; see, e.g., \cite[p.\,390, Figure 37]{Aurenhammer}, \cite[p.\,191, Figure 3.7.2]{OBSC}, \cite[p.\,260 of the conference version]{ReemGeometricStabilityArxiv},\cite[Section 6]{ReemVorStabilityNonUC2012},\cite[Section 4]{ReemTopologicalPropertiesPreprint2013} (two or four point sites in the plane with either the $\ell_{1}$ or the $\ell_{\infty}$ norms).
+Recently results similar to Theorem \bref{thm:BoundaryInterior} have been established in \cite[Section 7]{ReemVorStabilityNonUC2012}, where the setting is a general normed space and one assumes that the distance to the sites is attained and that the sites are aligned in a certain way with respect to the structure of the unit sphere of the space (no two points of different sites form a line segment which is parallel to a nondegenerate line segment contained in the unit sphere; as before, when this alignment condition is not satisfied, then counterexamples exist, namely the same ones as above), and also in \cite{ReemTopologicalPropertiesPreprint2013}, where the setting is two positively separated sites of a general form and the space is a (possibly infinite dimensional) uniformly convex normed space.